Looking for the best things to do in Tarifa? Then you’ve come to the right place!

 Orcas are the main draw here as they follow the migrating bluefin tuna as they move from the Med to the Atlantic to spawn.
 Watching these beautiful whales and their antics as they catch tuna and work as a pod to round them up is fascinating and a real privilege.

 4. Hike along Parque Natural del Estrecho

 There are hundreds of trails in the mountains north of Tarifa and along the beautiful coastlines on both sides of the peninsula, all within the Parque Natural del Estrecho.
 Not all are well documented or signed but with the help of an app such as View Ranger, finding an awesome hike is easy.

-Hike up to the iconic La Pena and wander amongst the hundreds of wind-turbines across the ridge or head for El Bujeo and the most incredible views across the Straits of Gibraltar to the majestic Jebel Musa in Morocco.
+Hike up to the iconic La Pena and wander amongst the hundreds of wind turbines across the ridge or head for El Bujeo.
+You can also enjoy the most incredible views across the Straits of Gibraltar to the majestic Jebel Musa in Morocco.

 For a gentler hike, try the Colada de la Costa on the Mediterranean coast, with its weird and wonderful rock formations.
-Alternatively, head north on the Atlantic Coast to the Cape of Trafalgar, the remote and windswept cabo and scene of the historic battle of the same name.
+Alternatively, head north on the Atlantic Coast to the Cape of Trafalgar, the remote and windswept Cabo, and the scene of the historic battle of the same name.